vedderb/vesc_pkg/tnt/README.md

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
 These are the setting I ride for trails.
 The one exception is surge which is disabled.
 Here are more details on the default settings:
 * Pitch Tune - Loose close to the setpoint but tightens quickly at high pitch angles.
   * For a street tune you will want the tune to be tighter close to the setpoint.
-Increase Kp0, Pitch 1 kp, and Pitch 2 kp.
+Increase Kp0, Pitch 1 Current, and Pitch 2 Current.
 You could also decrease Pitch 1 and Pitch 2 angles.
   * For a trick tune you may want it to be looser at higher pitch angles.
-Increase Pitch 3 angle or decrease Pitch 3 Kp.
+Increase Pitch 3 angle or decrease Pitch 3 Current.
 * Roll Tune - The current roll tune is loose and moderately aggressive
   * To make the roll tighter and more race-like, decrease Level 1 and Level 2 Roll Angles.
   * To make the tune less agressive decrease Roll Kp.